oliphantlt/example_project/README.md

 Branching means you diverge from the main line of development and continue to work without messing wiht that main line.
 You can create a branch and then make changes that will be recorded within that branch.

+Me trying to add via a testing branch.

 ### Git Remotes

 * `git remote -v` (to see the list of remote repositories)